cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 characters in the string literal.
-To deal with variability in platform presentation of newlines, any carriage return characters (U+000D) that may be present in the EDN text are not copied into the resulting string (see {{cr}}).
+To deal with variability in platform presentation of newlines, any carriage return characters (U+000D) that may be present in the EDN string literal are not copied into the resulting string (see {{cr}}).
-No other control characters can occur in a string literal, and the handling of escaped characters (`\r` etc.) is as in JSON.
+No other control characters can occur directly in a string literal, and the handling of escaped characters (`\r` etc.) is as in JSON.

 JSON's escape scheme for characters that are not on Unicode's basic multilingual plane (BMP) is cumbersome.